 The correspondence featured here between Franz Blumenstein and AFSC caseworkers demonstrates the tireless work of this partnership.
 It also reveals the very real frustrations of a family caught up in the bureaucratic web of search and immigration procedures.
 Franz Blumenstein spent his childhood and early career in Vienna.
 He and his wife, Else, had one son, Heinz-Georg (born September 22, 1935).
 During the November Pogrom (Kristallnacht) on November 9–10, 1938, Franz was arrested and sent to Dachau, where he was held until January 1939.
 In early 1939, he successfully immigrated to Cuba and awaited entrance visas to the United States.3

 Blumenstein's family was slated to join him in Havana after their voyage on the ill-fated St. Louis, which left Hamburg on May 13, 1939.
 After the ship was turned back to Europe, Blumenstein's wife and son disembarked in the Netherlands.
 Blumenstein then left Havana for Sosúa, in the Dominican Republic, where he lived out the rest of the war, frantically attempting to secure visas for his family.
 Blumenstein's wife and mother were probably killed in Auschwitz.
 His son survived in hiding in the Dutch countryside.4

-Blumenstein's AFSC file—containing over one hundred pages of correspondence—chronicles both his wartime and postwar efforts to locate his wife, mother, and son to bring them to his new home in the Dominican Republic.
-In 1945 the letters and documents shift towards the multifaceted, complex web of documentation required for Blumenstein to reunite with his son, first in the Dominican Republic, and later, in the United States.
+Blumenstein's AFSC file—containing over one hundred pages of correspondence—chronicles his wartime and postwar efforts to locate his wife, mother, and son and bring them to his new home in the Dominican Republic.
+In 1945 the letters and documents shift towards the complex web of documentation required for Blumenstein to reunite with his son—first in the Dominican Republic and then in the United States.